 In Fighting Man of the Plains (Fox) Scott played Jim Dancer, a renegade turned sheriff, a classic Western good badman – the sort of role at which he excelled.
 The movie featured a young Dale Robertson in a cameo as Jesse James.
 The picture was digitally remastered in 2012 and looks nice now, shot in Cinecolor by Fred Jackman Jr. And it has quite stirring Paul Sawtell music.
 Paul Fix was a co-writer and plays a small part.
 Randy triumphs, beats the bad guys and gets the girl.
 Victor Jory has a derringer.
 So all’s well with the world.
 It’s a goodie, despite the silly title.

 Lastly in ’49, The Doolins of Oklahoma (Columbia), competently directed by Gordon Douglas (click for our essay on him) and with stunts by Yakima Canutt, had Randy as a noble Bill Doolin, forced unwillingly to rob.
 He’s a good man turned bad thanks to crooked politicians.
 You know.
-The support cast is strong, with John Ireland, again, as Bitter Creek and Noah Beery Jr. as Little Bill.
+The support cast is strong, with John Ireland, again, as Bitter Creek and Noah Beery Jr as Little Bill.
 Randy dies on screen, a rare event.
 It’s a professional, tight Western with much in its favor.
 Harry Joe Brown arranged for it to be filmed up at Lone Pine.